Frequently Asked Questions

 Accessibility includes, but is not limited to, the physical environment, technology, service delivery, communication considerations, workplace needs, education and awareness, providing and reviewing various needs for accommodation.
 Accessibility encompasses requirements for permanent, temporary, chronic, or episodic disabilities or disabling conditions.

-What types of training and PD are available from OHREA?
+What types of training is available from OHREA?

 OHREA facilitates in-person workshops for faculty, staff, and students on a variety of topics such as accessibility, cultural competency, implicit bias, homophobia, the politics of language, fair hiring practices, racism, sexual harassment, and many more.
 The office also provides some on-line training options, and assists in engaging external presenters.